suit-wg/information-model/draft-ietf-suit-information-model.md

 ## Manifest Element: Payload Digests {#manifest-element-payload-digest}

 This element contains one or more digests of one or more payloads.
 This allows the target device to ensure authenticity of the payload(s).
-A serialisation MUST provide a mechanism to select one payload from a list based on system parameters, such as XIP address.
+A serialisation MUST provide a mechanism to select one payload from a list based on system parameters, such as Execute-In-Place Installation Address.

 This element is MANDATORY to implement and fundamentally necessary to ensure the authenticity and integrity of the payload.
 Support for more than one digest is OPTIONAL to implement in a recipient device.